dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 the root directory of a branch of the repository that contains your workflow.
 This file contains information like workflow path, test parameter file, workflow name, etc. When a push is made on GitHub to a branch with a ``/.dockstore.yml``, Dockstore will add that branch to the corresponding workflow on Dockstore.
 If the workflow doesn't already exist on Dockstore, one will be created.
 Note that a single ``/.dockstore.yml`` file can describe multiple workflows, if all of those workflows are in the same repository.
-This will create multiple workflow entries on Dockstore from one ``/.dockstore.yml`` file, one entry for each workflow.

 Below is a simple example of a ``/.dockstore.yml`` file for an alignment workflow to show you how easy it is to use.
 If you are interested in using this method, please see the